jenkinsci/gerrit-code-review-plugin/CONTRIBUTING.md

 Code formatting in this plugin follows the Google Java Format guidelines.
 Please install the [google-java-format](https://github.com/google/google-java-format) tool and make sure that your changes keep the overall code formatting style.
+Code formatting can also be run with `mvn fmt:format`.

+## Executing automated tests

+The project contains a suite of automated tests. to execute those tests use `mvn test`.
+To execute a set of tests, the `-Dtest`-option may be used:
+`mvn -Dtest=jenkins.plugins.gerrit.workflow.GerritReviewStepTest test`.
+The tests can be debugged by adding the `-Dmaven.surefire.debug`-flag and connecting the debugger to port `5005`.

 ## Code Reviews